cardboard-iguana/cardboard-iguana.com/notes/net.md

 * `net group /domain` - enumerate domain groups
 * `net group $GROUP /domain` - show members (users only!) of domain group `$GROUP` (try with `Domain Admins`!)

-## A Note About User Enumeration

-Windows allows for duplicate domain and local users; this is why users get prefixed by the domain or local machine name.
+Note that Windows allows for duplicate domain and local users; this is why users get prefixed by the domain or local machine name.
 Comparing the output of `whoami` and `hostname` will reveal if you're logged in with a local or domain account.

 Remember that `net group $GROUP /domain` doesn't show which *domain* groups are members of `$GROUP`, and thus will miss domain admins whose membership is controlled by a nested group.
 The only way to retrieve a full list of users in a domain group is to use PowerShell.

-## References

 * [2022-08-24 - OffSec Live: PEN-200 & AWS Deep Dive](../log/2022-08-24-offsec-live-pen-200-and-aws-deep-dive.md)
 * [Using PowerShell](powershell.md)